reifjulian/regsave/README.md

 - If you specify the `table()` option, results are stored in table format.
 You can then outsheet those results to a text file, or use texsave (if installed) to output your table in LaTeX format (see example 6 below).
 Use the `table()` option when you want to create a publication-quality table.

 The helper command `regsave_tbl` converts the dataset in memory from wide format to table format.

+See the Stata help file for more details.

 ## Author: